Inverse sampling intensity weighting for preferential sampling adjustment: Inverse sampling intensity weighting (ISIW)

+Although ISIW involves parameter estimation, the estimated parameters primarily serve as a means for generating probabilistic predictions through the kriging equations.
+It is well known that under standard infill asymptotics, the Gaussian process parameters $\mu$, $\phi$, and $\sigma^2$ in a Mat\'ern covariance model are weakly identified and cannot be estimated consistently \citep{zhang_inconsistent_2004, wang_prediction_2020}.
+Accordingly, ISIW methods are better suited for improving probabilistic prediction under PS than for recovering the true model parameters.
+Nevertheless an effective CL should aim to estimate as many GP parameters as possible in order to maximize the potential for PS adjustment through weighting.
+In this regard, the Vecchia approximation estimates the full set of mean and covariance parameters, in contrast to univariate marginal and pairwise difference CLs, which is expected to yield improved predictive performance.

-ISIW prediction of unobserved location follows by plugging in the estimated parameters $\hat{\boldsymbol\psi}$ into the kriging equations in \eqref{eqn:aim2_krigall}.
-This is a key distinction between ISIW and the SLP framework.
-Whereas prediction by ISIW adheres to kriging by substituting PS-adjusted parameters, the SLP model computes predictions from the estimated distribution of $[S|\textbf{X, Y}]$, making it much more computationally intensive.
+Prediction under ISIW follows by substituting $\hat{\boldsymbol\psi}$ obtained by maximizing \eqref{isiw-v-2} into the kriging equations in \eqref{eqn:aim2_krigall}.
+This is a key distinction between ISIW and the SLP.
+Whereas prediction by ISIW adheres to kriging by substituting PS-adjusted parameters, the SLP model computes predictions from the estimated distribution of $[S\mid \textbf{X, Y}]$, making it much more computationally intensive.

+Prediction variance for ISIW is estimated using the ordinary kriging variance formula \citep{cressie_statistics_2015}, which adds a penalty term to the simple kriging variance in \eqref{eqn:aim2_krigall} for estimating $\mu$.
+The variance is computed by substituting estimates of $\theta$ from maximizing \eqref{isiw-v-2} into

+\cite{schliep_correcting_2023} propose kriging variance estimators under PS, however their method does not apply to our scenario because they seek to recover the variance had the population been sampled.
+In contrast, our goal is to estimate prediction variance as a quantification of uncertainty, rather than to recover an estimate from a superpopulation.